newrelic/newrelic-quickstarts/CONTRIBUTING.md

 Before getting started, review the [documentation](https://github.com/newrelic/newrelic-quickstarts/blob/main/docs) for quickstart structure and limits you need to consider.

-You should also review the API limits for [dashboards](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/dashboards-api/#limits)) and [alerts](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/learn-alerts/rules-limits-alerts/) to help you build your quickstart.
+You should also review the API limits for [dashboards](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/dashboards-api/#limits) and [alerts](https://docs.newrelic.com/docs/alerts-applied-intelligence/new-relic-alerts/learn-alerts/rules-limits-alerts/) to help you build your quickstart.

+#### Authors

+Quickstart authors represent the creator of the quickstart.

+You can define multiple author names, but it's recommended to use one of the follow formats.

+ 1. company name
+ 2. company name + author name
+ 3. author name

 #### InstallPlans